Kick Ass Trip to Hawaii on a Budget

 Hotels in Hawaii can end up costing a fortune, especially if you’re planning to stay more than a few days.
 Finding a solid Airbnb deal can make all the difference.

 Look for a host that also provides complementary equipment use if possible (kayaks, SUP, snorkeling gear, etc).
 With the AirBnb market being so competitive these days, there are quite a few hosts out there who are willing to throw these in for no change.
 Activities like these are all things that you’ll want to do in Hawaii, but will end up paying $60-$100 an hour for rentals.
-Finding a host who provides this will save you hundreds.
+Finding a host who provides this will save you hundreds and help you plan the perfect trip to Hawaii on a budget that’ll make your mama proud.

 Another thing to look for is discounts offered for multiple days of stay.
 Many hosts will offer a percentage off if you end up staying more than 7 nights.
 We highly suggest putting the time in to search the site, and find an awesome host who will help you save this kind of money.